Last Updated on June 10, 2026 by Emma Fajcz | Published: September 8, 2020

-The creation of hungry shepherds working in the Roman countryside, cacio e pepe is everywhere in the Eternal City—and not only the standard pasta-based version.
-There’s cacio e pepe pizza, chips, ravioli…you name it.
+- Traditional Favorite & New Twists: This dish started as the creation of hungry shepherds working in the Roman countryside, but now it’s everywhere in the Eternal City—and not only the standard pasta-based version.
+There’s cacio e pepe pizza, chips, ravioli…you name it!

 A simple, modern restaurant in the chic Ponte Milvio neighborhood, Lo’steria specializes in classic Roman fare, flawlessly executed at low prices.